sheilaqf/drones/README.md

 ### Testing the whole project
 go test ./...

-### For testing individual package such as drone or medication, the following command need to be run with the command line located on those directories
+### For unit tests on individual packages such as drone or medication, the following command need to be run with the command line located on those directories

 go test